tadas-subonis/dev-tasubo-com-blog/_posts/2020-08-30-functional-programming-for-data-scientists.md

 items = map(str.lower, items)
 ```

-so a better example would be a randomizing post-processing function, to, let's say, augment
+so a better example would be a randomizing post-processing function, to augment
 text examples for your neural network.
 We will make this augment function configurable,
 so the users of the function can choose the possible augmentations: